portland-dsa/website-hugo/content/legislative-tracker.md

 ---
 ## Climate

 Global catastrophe is looming, and without swift action [mass extinctions](https://en.wikipedia.org/wiki/Holocene_extinction) will only accelerate.
-Our fossil fuel economy is death on the installment plan; we must replace it and we must begin immediately.
+Our fossil fuel economy is death on an installment plan; we must replace it and we must begin immediately.

 ## Health